The Botanic Garden's collections are available to be used for research purposes.

 - Temporal patterns of freshwater algal diversity in ponds

 The Botanic Garden welcomes enquiries from researchers who wish to use the collections and / or the Garden in some way for research purposes.
-Please visit our Research Projects page for more information.
+Please visit our Research Projects page for more information about past and current projects.

-Please contact Alison Foster (Associate Director) with a completed Research form outlining your request.
+Please contact Professor Simon Hiscock (Director) with a completed Research form outlining your request.

 Pathways to Impact